“Omg, I made this for St. Paddy’s day and wowza! It is delicious and tastes JUST like the store bought stuff.” ~Naomi

 - Add the rest of the cream, while stirring, or gently whisking.

 - Add the whiskey, vanilla, and condensed milk and blend everything well.
-Note: alternatively you can put everything in a blender and blend briefly to combine.
-Don't blend too long or you can risk whipping the cream.
+Note: alternatively you can put everything in a blender and blend briefly.
+Blend just long enough to combine.

-- Pour the mixture into a bottle with a top, and refrigerate until needed.
+- Pour the mixture into a clean bottle with a top, and refrigerate until needed.

 - This will keep in the fridge for at least a couple of months, and probably longer, but I’m pretty sure you will polish it off before then 😉